jack33001/legend-of-carcosa/content/Misc/RETURN HERE.md

 ------------------------------------------------------------------------

 This note is to keep track of things we'd like to go back and look at!
-Any page that is backlinked here is a place we have mentioned we want to go back to, for one reason or another.
+Any page that is back-linked here is a place we have mentioned we want to go back to, for one reason or another.

 ------------------------------------------------------------------------